Blaizzy/mlx-embeddings/docs/Manpage.md

 `--message`

-: Message to include when autosquashing revision bumps, deletions, and rebuilds.
+: Message to include when autosquashing revision bumps, deletions and rebuilds.

 `--tap`